 The short answer is yes.
 However, it is important to remember many states have what is known as a Claw-Back provision.
 These provisions may require you to file an annual information return with the state taxing agency and if you fail to file it could trigger a taxable event.

-In California, and property sold on or after January 1, 2014 are subject to R&TC Sections 18032 and 24953 requiring California resident and non-resident taxpayers who utilize a 1031 Tax-Deferred Exchange on the sale of California property for property outside of California to file form 3840 at the end of every year reporting the asset as tax-deferred.
+In California, property sold on or after January 1, 2014 are subject to R&TC Sections 18032 and 24953 requiring California resident and non-resident taxpayers who utilize a 1031 Tax-Deferred Exchange on the sale of California property for property outside of California to file form 3840 at the end of every year reporting the asset as tax-deferred.

 How may I hold title to the replacement property?

 We specifically refer to the “taxpayer” as the entity who is listed on title to the property.
 For example, a property may be held in an individual’s name, LLC, partnership etc. It is very important to establish the entity by which you hold title to the relinquished property before you consider utilizing a 1031 Tax-Deferred Exchange.
 It is essential to maintain the same title from the sale of your relinquished property to the purchase of your replacement property.
 If they see a change in Tax-Identification number on the replacement property, the IRS will assume a different taxpayer has purchased the new property, thus invalidating the exchange.